Professional Conduct of Students

 Intro

-The years as a student may seem like a time when the usual rules don't apply, and where it is possible to experiment and stress life's rules and conventions.
+The years as a student may seem to be a time when the usual rules don't apply, and where it is possible to experiment and bend life's rules and conventions.
 In many ways that is true -- it is possible to try changes in lifestyle, relationships, hobbies, and more without the people around seeing it as extraordinarily unusual.
 Sometimes, students take this to extremes.
+That is when it may be a concern.

-It is an issue of more than simply an individual's reputation, however.
+This is an issue of more than simply an individual's reputation.
 What individuals do when associated with a group reflects on the entire group.
-The reputation of everyone working with CERIAS depends on the behavior of every other one working in CERIAS.
-Furthermore, the reputation of the faculty, including me (Spaf) is impacted by the behavior of the students and staff who work with me and within CERIAS.
-It's important everyone involved realizes that he/she is a professional working in a professional environment, and behave accordingly.
+The reputation of people working with CERIAS depends, in part, on the behavior of every other person associated with CERIAS.
+Furthermore, the reputations of the faculty, staff and alumni are affected by the behavior of the students who work within CERIAS.
+It's important that everyone involved realizes that he/she is a being viewed as a professional working in a professional environment, and behave accordingly.

-While much of the campus community's behavior is regulated by university policies as expressed in official documents such as the student handbook, I would like to emphasize a few items that I believe are particularly important to CERIAS.
+While much of the campus community's behavior is regulated by university policies as expressed in official documents such as the student handbook, this document emphasizes a few items that CERIAS leadership believes are particularly important to CERIAS.

 Being Professional

 What does it mean to act professionally?
-Self-esteem and shared respect for one another are essential foundations.
+Self-esteem and shared respect for one another are essential foundations of being a professional.
 The respect of those around us (our colleagues, professors, staff, fellow students, and the broad research community) is the ultimate measure of responsible professional conduct.
 Respect is bred by courtesy, thoughtfulness, scholarship, and respect of others.

-I expect that everyone in my lab and in CERIAS will act professionally and responsibly.
+We expect that everyone in CERIAS will act professionally and responsibly.
 This means, at a minimum:

 Appropriate Conduct Towards Others